i30/i30.github.io/_posts/2016-11-03-mixing-php-and-html-weird-coding-style.md

 </figure>

 Let's not talk about PHP short echo syntax or indentation here.
-Personally, the recommended style have two problems:
+It might look more readable but, personally, the recommended style have two problems:

-1. **Increase page size** with redundant whitespaces if rendered page is not minified.
-Even if minified, it needs extra processes on back-end.
+1. Increases page size with redundant whitespaces if rendered pages are not minified.
+Even if minified, it needs extra processes on the back-end.

-2. **Confuse front-end developers** with anonymous whitespaces.
+2. Confuses front-end developers with anonymous whitespaces.

 For example: